supertestnet/superstore/README.md

 Not sure.
 Usually after I get a project to a state like this one is in I abandon it in favor of something else that's more exciting.
 But if I do keep at it I'd like to add these features:

-- [ ] Add a misc item where the customer sets the price
+- [ ] Give merchants a button to let customers set the price on an item (e.g. for "donation" items or "pay what you want" items)
 - [ ] Include the product id with each product in a customer's order
 - [ ] Create a uuid for each order and put it in the invoice description
 - [ ] On a lightning payment's "Inspect transaction" link, instead of opening to lnbits, show a modal with instructions: "open lnbits, go to the searchbar, type this in"